ziprip/main_vehicle_count/README.md

 # change the resolution of the original video

+1_video2lessreso.py

+in 'videos' folder, put your video file of interest (here, the video file is titled 'your_video_here.mp4').

 Based on the article published in analyticsvidhya.com by Prateek Joshi on April 21, 2020. https://www.analyticsvidhya.com/blog/2020/04/vehicle-detection-opencv-python/